Ball State vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Ball State's games this season have gone over 54.5 points three of five times.
+- Ball State and its opponents have gone over the current 55.5-point total in three of five games (60%) this season.

-- The two teams combine to average 52.8 points per game, 1.7 less than the over/under in this contest.
+- The two teams combine to average 52.8 points per game, 2.7 less than the total in this contest.

-- The 50.8 combined points per game that these two squads have allowed this season are 3.7 fewer than the 54.5 total in this contest.
+- These two squads combine to surrender 50.8 points per game, 4.7 fewer than this contest's over/under.

-- The average total in Cardinals games this season is 54.5, a value equal to Saturday's over/under.
+- The Cardinals and their opponents score an average of 54.5 points per game, one fewer than Saturday's total.

-- The 58.3 PPG average total in Eagles games this season is 3.8 points more than this game's over/under.
+- The 55.5-point over/under for this game is 2.8 points below the 58.3 points per game average total in Eagles games this season.

 Ball State Stats and Trends

-- Ball State has two wins against the spread in six games this season.
+- Ball State has two wins against the spread in six games this year.

-- Ball State's games this year have hit the over two times in five opportunities (40%).
+- Ball State's games this year have gone over the total in two out of five opportunities (40%).

+- The Cardinals average 23.5 points per game, comparable to the 22.8 per contest the Eagles give up.

-- When Ball State scores more than 22.8 points, it is 2-0 against the spread and 3-0 overall.
+- Ball State is 2-0 against the spread and 3-0 overall in games when it puts up more than 22.8 points.

-- The Cardinals have turned the ball over seven times this season, one fewer than the Eagles have forced (8).
+- This year, the Cardinals have seven turnovers, one fewer than the Eagles have takeaways (8).

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.